developresearch/developresearch.github.io/_pages/assessment.md

 - Service quality
 - Organizational culture
 - Process metrics
+Acquiring data about each of these factors requires the use of multiple sources of information.
+We can draw from institutional electronic research administration systems (eRA), service quality and culture questionnaires, and electronic request tracking systems.

 ## Instruments

-Acquiring data about each of these factors requires the use of multiple sources of information.

 ### ServQual